dustinpfister/blog_posts/_posts/js-json-parse.md

 ### - The source code examples in this post are on Github

 The source code examples that I am writing about here on JSON as well as all the source code example for all [my other posts in vanilla javaScript](/categories/js/) can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-json-parse).
+I do get around to editing my content on javaScript now and then and this post is not exception, I have a lot planed out all ready for future edits of this post, and the notes and latest source code examples on JSON can be found there.
+If you are on Github and would like to make a pull request that would be a good place to do so when it comes to the source code, the comments section at the bottom of this post can also be used as a way to bring something up.

 ### 1.1 - basic json parse example